Skip to content

 Definition: The ability to distinguish between similar emotions and use precise emotional vocabulary.

-Research: Lisa Feldman Barrett and colleagues (1990s-present)
+Research: Lisa Feldman Barrett and colleagues (1990s–present).

 Wikipedia: Emotional Granularity

-Quote: "People who can distinguish finely between their emotions are better at regulating them." — Lisa Feldman Barrett
+"People who can distinguish finely between their emotions are better at regulating them." — Lisa Feldman Barrett

 Empathy

-Etymology: From German Einfühlung, translated by psychologist Edward Titchener (1909)
+Etymology: From German Einfühlung, translated by psychologist Edward Titchener (1909).

 Wikipedia: Empathy

-Quote: "Empathy is about finding echoes of another person in yourself." — Mohsin Hamid
+"Empathy is about finding echoes of another person in yourself." — Mohsin Hamid

 Feeling

-Etymology: From Old English felan, meaning "to touch" or "to perceive"
+Etymology: From Old English felan, meaning "to touch" or "to perceive."

 Wikipedia: Feeling

-Quote: "Feelings are something you have; not something you are." — Shannon L. Alder
+"Feelings are something you have; not something you are." — Shannon L. Alder

 Interoception

-Etymology: Coined by Charles Sherrington (1906) from Latin interus (inside) + capere (to take)
+Etymology: Coined by Charles Sherrington (1906) from Latin interus (inside) + capere (to take).

 Wikipedia: Interoception

-Quote: "Interoception is the sense that allows us to answer the question: How do I feel right now?" — Antonio Damasio
+"Interoception is the sense that allows us to answer the question: How do I feel right now?" — Antonio Damasio

 Metacognition

-Definition: Awareness and understanding of one's own thought processes; "thinking about thinking."
+Definition: Awareness and understanding of one's own thought processes — "thinking about thinking."

-Etymology: Coined by John Flavell (1976) from Greek meta (beyond) + Latin cognitio (thinking)
+Etymology: Coined by John Flavell (1976) from Greek meta (beyond) + Latin cognitio (thinking).

 Wikipedia: Metacognition

-Quote: "Metacognition is the awareness of one's awareness." — John Flavell
+"Metacognition is the awareness of one's awareness." — John Flavell

 Mindfulness

 Etymology: From Pali sati, translated as "mindfulness" by T.W.
-Rhys Davids (1881)
+Rhys Davids (1881).

 Wikipedia: Mindfulness

-Quote: "Mindfulness is about being fully awake in our lives.
+"Mindfulness is about being fully awake in our lives.
 It is about perceiving the exquisite vividness of each moment." — Jon Kabat-Zinn

 Somatic Markers

-Developer: Antonio Damasio (1994)
+Developer: Antonio Damasio (1994).
+See Emotion Frameworks.

 Wikipedia: Somatic Marker Hypothesis

-Quote: "The body provides a continuous stream of information that helps guide our decisions." — Antonio Damasio
+"The body provides a continuous stream of information that helps guide our decisions." — Antonio Damasio

 Valence